|

 excessive here.
 It was made of white crepe, had a neckline that came to the

-wed Prince Andrew with a little less spectacle in 1986.
+wed Prince Andrew (pictured right) with a little less spectacle in 1986.
 Her gown was perhaps

 more tasteful, while still echoing an earlier era.
 Fashioned from ivory